cognitone/sf2convert/README.md

 Alternatively, sf2convert converts to a new proposed SF4 format (not a standard in any way yet), using lossless FLAC for sample compression.
 This format is well suited for archiving and maybe a workable replacement for the legacy sfArk format.

-Based on the SoundFont reader/writer class by Davy Triponney (2015, [Polphone](https://github.com/davy7125/polyphone)), Werner Schweer and others (2010, [MuseScore](https://github.com/musescore/MuseScore)), which was ported from Qt to the [Juce framework](https://www.juce.com) and somewhat extended in order allow for easy integration with Juce-based audio projects.
+Based on the SoundFont reader/writer class by Davy Triponney (2015, [Polphone](https://github.com/davy7125/polyphone)), Werner Schweer and others (2010, [MuseScore](https://github.com/musescore/MuseScore)), which was ported from Qt to the [Juce framework](https://www.juce.com) and somewhat extended in order allow for easy integration with Juce-based projects.
 It makes use of the Vorbis and FLAC classes of Juce.
 In order to compile sf2convert, you'll' need Juce version 4.
 As a result, sf2convert compiles and runs on Mac, Windows, Linux and more.

-This repository does not include compiled binaries.
-If you want to build, host and distribute compiled binaries on your site for the convenience of non-developers, this is very welcome.

 ## Usage